SettleMint

 collectManagementFee()DALPFundAUM FeeLegacy mints fee tokens to the caller (governance role).
 The token feature mints to a configured feeRecipient address.

 These differences are behavioral.
-The compiled-in implementations and the modern equivalents achieve the same business outcome through different mechanisms.
+The specialized implementations and the modern equivalents achieve the same business outcome through different mechanisms.
 When evaluating a migration, review whether the behavioral difference affects downstream integrations (e.g., fee accounting systems that expect minting to a specific address).

 Coexistence guidance